molmod/openmm-tutorial-msbs/setup_laptop.md

 # Setup of OpenMM and Jupyterlab on your laptop

 To run OpenMM simulations on your laptop, we will work with a standardized Python environment, Anaconda, which is supported on all major operating systems.
-For reasons of efficiency and robustness, we will in fact use a derivative of Anaconda, called Mamba-forge.
+For reasons of efficiency and robustness, we will in fact use a derivative of Anaconda, called Mambaforge.

 :warning: **As of May 2022, the installation of OpenMM on Windows is broken.**
 Technical details of this issue can be found below.